 Left: Realty & Building.
 Center: Patrick Steffes Right: Perkins & Will

 Chicago’s industrial architecture and heritage is often considered disposable and not worth preserving.
 One of Forgotten Chicago’s goals for the years ahead is to draw more attention to Chicago’s overlooked industrial legacy, including buildings like the Newman-Rudolph Lithography Company.
 Located at Van Buren and Jefferson, it was designed by Friedman, Alschuler & Sincere, with interiors by noted Chicago modernist James Eppenstein.
-This striking 1946 Art Moderne structure remained largely intact until substantial alterations began in 2012 (center) for its conversion into Sara Lee’s new Chicago headquarters.
+This striking 1946 Art Moderne structure remained largely intact until substantial alterations began in early 2012 (center) for the conversion of this building into the new headquarters for Hillshire Brands.

 Forgotten Chicago prides itself in championing the overlooked – and perhaps nothing is as overlooked as recently discovered details of Chicago’s most extravagant Art Deco house, hiding in plain sight on the North Side more than 80 years after the arrest and imprisonment of its owner for embezzling $70,000 – over $1 million in current dollars – to construct and furnish this home.
 While the exterior remains mostly intact, it is not known how many original details, such as the triangle-shaped doorways, circular master bedroom and fireplace, and 346 interior light fixtures survive.
 Details of this stunning house were discussed during FC175.At FC175 on Saturday, March 31st, guests enjoyed:

 - A party suitable for Chicago’s 175th birthday, with delicious food, a selection of local beer, wine, and birthday cake